lmucs/chuzr/analyzer/README.md

 _In order for the analyzer to work.
 The API url should be up and running on port 3000.
 Information for this should be on the wiki_

-## Running Mobile Analyzer iOS Application
+## Running Analyzer As iPhone Application

 In order to run the mobile iOS application, in the analyzer directory